 Converting to Judaism

 Having a Jewish home and raising Elisa Jewish was foremost in my mind.
-So for me it was clear that Ron should have a kosher conversion to Jewish faith.
+So for me it was clear that Ron should have a kosher conversion to the Jewish faith.
 I told Ron about the three ceremonies that would be required.
-I explained that males needed to be circumcised and it would also be necessary for him to be immersed in water in a mikvah.
+I explained that males needed to be circumcised and that it would also be necessary for him to be immersed in water in a mikvah.
 The third ceremony is the renouncing of a person’s prior beliefs before a Beit Din (council of rabbis).
 Ron agreed to all the ceremonies but the last one.
 He said he just didn’t think he could renounce Jesus.
 I was horrified!
 My husband had never mentioned Jesus, hadn’t been to church for more than 30 years and had never used the words Christian, Christ or New Testament and now he was telling me he couldn’t renounce Jesus!
 I was so upset.
 I said to my husband, “This is crazy.
 You’re such a smart and logical person and such a successful businessman.
 How can you believe in something so pagan?”
-Then in the midst of my horror came this calming thought, “I’ll just begin to read the Jewish Bible and in no time at all I will be able to show my husband the Scriptures that will prove to him that Jesus could never have been the fulfillment of the Jewish Bible.”
+Then in the midst of my horror came this calming thought, “I’ll just start reading the Jewish Bible and in no time at all I will be able to show my husband the Scriptures that will prove to him that Jesus could never have been the fulfillment of the Jewish Bible.”

 Jesus in the Bible

 That morning I began to read my Bible.
 I prayed to the God of Abraham, Isaac and Jacob to show me the truth and to help my husband become a Jew.
 I started and continued to read page after page.
 I was amazed at what I found written within the pages of my Jewish Bible concerning the Messiah.
 Where He would be born, how He would live His life and the miracles that He would do.
 The Bible also speaks of His suffering and death.
 It frightened me because what I read sounded very much like what I heard said about Jesus.